The Little Book of the Revelation - Fourth in a series

 And again, we ask, is the opening of the seals simply a view to how the world has always been, or does it show that a specific, new point in time has begun—a time encroaching upon our day?

-Up to the opening of the sixth seal we could view the Revelation as unfolding time and again throughout the centuries.
+Up to the breaking of the sixth seal we could view the Revelation as unfolding time and again throughout the centuries.
 But when the sixth seal is opened, a more drastic scene and a different group of people come into view.
 We see the rebellious unsaved masses realizing they are doomed.

 A great earthquake occurs, the sun becomes black, the moon as blood, the stars fall to earth and ‘the’ heaven departs as when a scroll is rolled together.